Energy-Based Model for Accurate Estimation of Shapley Values in Feature Attribution

 \textbf{Hyperparameter selection} Before model training, hyperparameters should be determined.
 For SamplingSHAP, SVARM, and SHAP-IQ, the maximum sampling number (also called evaluation budget) is set as 1000, while for KernelSHAP and ST-SHAP, the number of sampling is fixed at 1000.
 FastSHAP, VAEAC, and EmSHAP are neural network-based methods, and their hyperparameters are summarized in Table~\ref{table2}.
 In Table~\ref{table2}, all MLPs include two residual connections, and the models are trained with the Adam optimizer under a learning rate of 0.001 for 100 epochs, with batch sizes of 256 for MNIST, 64 for ADTI, 100 for ETT, and 16 for MIMIC-III.
 For VAEAC and EmSHAP, the number of sampling from the conditional distribution is set as 20, and in EmSHAP, the number of importance sampling from the proposal distribution is also set as 20 following Ref.~\cite{nash2019autoregressive}.
 The thresholds for dynamic masking vary from $\zeta_{\min}=0.2$ to $\zeta_{\max}=0.8$, and the context vector dimension $\gamma$ is fixed at 32.
 To balance between accuracy and computational cost, the hidden layer size is set to be 32 for VAEAC and EmSHAP, and 128 for FastSHAP.
 The architectures of the predictive models to be explained in different case studies are provided in Appendix~C.

 Table~\ref{table3} summarizes the feature attribution performance and computation efficiency of different methods on four real-world datasets.
-All experiments are performed on a workstation equipped with an Intel Xeon Gold 6326 processor, 377G memory, and an RTX4080 graphics processing unit.
+All experiments are performed on a workstation equipped with an Intel Xeon Gold 6326 processor, 377 GB of memory, and an RTX4080 graphics processing unit.
 The calculations are performed using Python 3.9 and PyTorch 2.4.1.
 The calculation time and memory usage for all methods are also compared and listed in Table~\ref{table3}.
-From Table~\ref{table3} it can be seen that EmSHAP yields the highest SIC AUC-ADD and the lowest SIC AUC-DEL in all cases, indicating that EmSHAP has the best feature attribution performance.
-For computation efficiency, Table~\ref{table3} shows that methods that do not involve training stage are more efficient.
-However, for methods that involving both training and inference stages, it can be seen that EmSHAP has the highest efficiency as it requires the least amount of time.
+Table~\ref{table3} shows that EmSHAP consistently achieves the highest SIC AUC-ADD in all datasets, and the lowest SIC AUC-DEL across most datasets, indicating superior feature attribution performance.
+Regarding computational efficiency, methods without a training stage generally exhibit higher efficiency\footnote{Our version can be accessed on https://github.com/icanreachyou/EmSHAP.}.